by Diane Fanning

 Well, I was bombarded but not exactly as Marty imagined.

 Only one other person sent a negative email.
 That woman wanted me to reconsider writing a book about Caylee.
 That’s another point where the reality of true crime writing calls the shots.
-I’d already signed a contract with
+I’d already signed a contract with my publisher.
+Once any writer signs, there is a legal obligation to produce a book.
+Changing your mind is not an option.

 The rest of the flood of messages I received were positive—supportive not just of me but of the many other ethical people who write about crime in any medium.
 Stephanie’s email expressed that attitude but also praised this whole group: "I am a fan of Women in Crime Ink blog...
 I wanted you to know that I support your writing this book.
 Here's what I just recently posted: